Schedule-Performance-Index-Blog

 • SPI < 1: The project is behind schedule.

-SPI and Productivity Rate
+SPI and Productivity Rate: Why is SPI Important?

 SPI is invaluable for those wishing for more predictability.
 At its core, your schedule performance index represents the productivity rate of a project.